 European and African influence

-The culture of here is influenced from the past from the colonization by Spain and Britain as well as influences from Africa, primarily on the Caribbean coast.
-The official language of Nicaragua but on the eastern coast, creole-English can be found along with other indigenous languages.
+The Nicaraguan culture is influenced by the colonization of Spain and Britain as well as influences from Africa, primarily on the Caribbean coast.
+Spanish is the official language of Nicaragua but on the eastern coast, creole-English can be found along with other indigenous languages.
 Nicaraguan people are known for their hospitality and friendliness and travelers will enjoy getting to know them and the country.
 Nicaragua is also known as the land of poets, the famous writer who helped create the Spanish-American literary movement, Rubén Darío, is from Nicaragua.

 Religion plays an important role in the culture here, as well as music and dance.
 Religious celebrations are important affairs and are well attended with dances and music.
 For many Nicaraguans saints are inspirations, and their lives and causes are celebrated.
 Each city has their Patron Saint that has been designated since colonial times.
 Festivals honoring the cities Patron Saints are called Fiestas Patronales.
 These festivals have celebrations that last for several days in a row and are very colorful and filled with the culture of Nicaragua.